hiruna/wifi-txpower-unlocker/README.md

 ## Usage
 #### Increase TX power
 1. Login as root in Kali Linux
-2. Download kali-...sh or ubuntu-...sh script (or clone the repo)
+2. Download arch-...sh or kali-...sh or ubuntu-...sh script (or clone the repo)
 3. Open the script in a text editor and change change the value of the variable ```txpower``` to the desired value
 * I set the ```txpower``` to ```33``` in the script
 4. Grant execution permission using Terminal (use ubuntu-...sh script if using Ubuntu)